-Manual Refuse Collection Incentive System
+Refuse Collection Incentive System

-In accordance with current longstanding practices, once refuse collection crews have completed their assigned collection routes, and have been released by their supervisors, they shall be paid for the entire shift.
-Routes are designed based on target average tonnages.
+Effective December 21, 2002, once manual refuse collection crews have completed their assigned collection routes, they may be released by their supervisors a maximum of one (1) hour prior to the end of the shift, they shall be paid for the entire shift once all of the following have been completed: the section's daily collection assignments and any service requests have been completed, all employee post trip requirements including fueling, cleaning, and reporting any mechanical problems to an equipment service writer have been completed, and that "help" is not required to complete any other collection assignment remaining as a result of unusually heavy set outs, seasonal requirements, labor or equipment availability, effects of natural forces, traffic or other unforeseen causes.
+This includes "help" on other routes, service requests, seasonal collection programs, etc. Routes are designed based on target average tonnages.
 When unavoidable shortages of equipment or personnel occur, crews are expected to complete collection of all refuse routes assigned for the day.
-The incentive system shall apply only to manual collection processes and shall not apply to automated collection or semi-automated collection processes.
+This incentive system shall apply only to manual collection processes and shall not apply to automated collection or semi-automated collection processes.